The Varsity (restaurant)

 The Varsity is a restaurant chain in Atlanta, Georgia.
-The main branch of the chain was the largest drive-in fast food restaurant in the world taking up two city blocks and can accommodate 800 diners.
+The main branch of the chain was the largest drive-in fast food restaurant in the world, taking up two city blocks and accommodating up to 800 diners.
 The main location ended car-side service in 2020.
 There are now six other branches across metropolitan Atlanta.

 History

 Originally named "The Yellow Jacket", The Varsity was established in 1928 at the corner of Luckie Street and Hemphill Avenue in Midtown Atlanta.
-Its founder, Frank Gordy of Thomaston, Georgia, a Reinhardt University graduate, briefly attended The Georgia Institute of Technology (Georgia Tech) but dropped out in 1925.
+Its founder, Frank Gordy of Thomaston, Georgia, a Reinhardt University graduate, briefly attended The Georgia Institute of Technology (Georgia Tech), studying industrial management.
+Popular legend states that Gordy dropped out, but according to Janice McDonald, he actually transferred to Oglethorpe College.
 As the business grew, Gordy was forced to move the restaurant to 61 North Avenue (on the northwest corner of Spring Street).
 To accommodate the crowds, the present structure now covers two city blocks.
 It was here that the name was changed to "The Varsity," reflecting his desire to expand to other college campuses.
-During the drive-in era, The Varsity began its curbside service, which ended in 2020.
+During the drive-in era, The Varsity began its curbside service.
+The Atlanta location ceased offering curbside service in July 2020 but later reintroduced it in September of that year, in modified form.

 The current location in Atlanta is now adjacent to the Downtown Connector's interchange with North Avenue.
 When that freeway (now I-75/85) was built by GDOT, it took out several blocks of Williams Street and much of The Varsity's western parking lot, forcing a parking garage to be erected as a replacement.
 The restaurant and the Georgia Tech campus sit on opposite sides of the Connector, linked by the North Avenue bridge.